NEW Owner Surrender Process for NDR

 3. Will you pick up the dog from me?

 A. No. NDR is an all-volunteer organization without the means to provide transportation.
-It will be your responsibility to bring your dog to the NDR facility on the scheduled drop-off date.
+You will need to continue to foster the dog until we have been able to find your dog a new home.

 4. How long will it be until you can take my dog?

 A. We try to evaluate every situation and meet the needs of the dog and owner.
-The timing is very much affected by how many openings we have at the facility and in foster care and the availability of our volunteers.
+The timing is very much affected by how many openings we have in foster care and the availability of our volunteers.
 Please understand that our first priority must be the dogs that are currently in our foster homes.

 5. What if I changed my mind?